m0neZ/desAInz/docs/README.md

 - `invalidate_cache.sh` – invalidate CDN caches when mockups change
   This document merges the original project summary, system architecture, deployment guide, implementation plan and all earlier blueprint versions into one reference.

+## Monitoring Service

+The monitoring service exposes a `/daily-summary` endpoint that reports the ideas generated in the last 24 hours, the mockup success rate and publishing counts for each marketplace.
+If the time from signal ingestion to publishing exceeds two hours, a PagerDuty alert is triggered automatically.

 ## Service Template

 The `backend/service-template` directory contains a minimal FastAPI service.
 The